futoin/specs/draft/ftn3_iface_definition.md

 ## 2.3.
 Interface inheritance

-In many cases, domain-specific interfaces have a large neutral subset and only a few domain-specific additional functions and/or function parameters.
+In many cases, domain-specific interfaces have a large universal subset and only a few domain-specific additional functions and/or function parameters.

 Interface can inherit another interface.
 It should be possible to call any interface